hydrocodes/hydRopclim/README.md

 <img src="https://github.com/hydrocodes/hydRopclim/blob/main/tutorial/logo.png" width="200">

 ## 1. What is hydRopclim?
-`hydRopclim` is an R package for automatizing hydroclimatic calculations. `hydRopclim` seeks to helping non-expert R users in the hydroclimatological field.
+`hydRopclim` is an R package for automating hydroclimatic calculations. `hydRopclim` seeks to helping non-expert R users in the hydroclimatological field.
 Some results and interpretations require a supervised opinion before drawing conclusions.

 ## 2. What is hydRopclim for?